codyogden/fizzbuzz-nodejs/README.md

 Node v11.0.0 or higher.

 ## Getting Started
 To run this application, clone the repository and run `npm run start`.
-Next, open [http://localhost:9000].
+Next, open [http://localhost:9000](http://localhost:9000).
+Add, change, or remove values in the text area.
+Then click the `FizzBuzz!` button to process the values.

 ## API
 `/fizzbuzz` (POST)